ISISNeutronMuon/MDMC/MDMC/doc/LessonsLearned.md

 ### Universe bounding box position
 MMTK defines it's universes centered around [0,0,0], rather than having this as a corner.
 Need to map positions when converting between MDMC and MMTK universe.
 Do we want our universes to be defined around or from [0,0,0]?  *discuss this at June 2018 developer meeting*

+### Configurations, Trajectories and Histograms
+Configuration currently stores both positions and velocities - do we want to allow it to store just one or the other for analysis i.e. of just position or just velocity observables.
+Similarly do we want both to be stored in Trajectories?
+GROMACS has different file formats which either come with or without velocity data.

+### Named arguments
+When creating examples/tutorials, use named arguments for all function/class arguments, as this is more explicit.